kai-ying/car_Ampcontroller/README.md

 # car_Ampcontroller
-For the GUI of an audio amplifier in a car.
+The picture is the GUI of an audio amplifier controller, I did this work during my internship, and the code part was mainly made up of C++ and QT